KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_deluge.md

 ## The Flood and the New Earth

-The Emergence of Higher Consciousness**
+The Emergence of Higher Consciousness

 After the Deluge,
 there is always:
-	•	A new sky
+*	A new sky
-	•	A new covenant
+*	A new covenant
-	•	A new seed
+*	A new seed
-	•	A new order
+*	A new order
-	•	A purified field
+*	A purified field

 This is the same pattern
 that every human experiences
 upon awakening:
-	•	The old identity falls away
+*	The old identity falls away
-	•	The defenses soften
+*	The defenses soften
-	•	The inner waters rise
+*	The inner waters rise
-	•	Silence washes the mind
+*	Silence washes the mind
-	•	A new clarity dawns
+*	A new clarity dawns
-	•	Life reorganizes around truth
+*	Life reorganizes around truth

 In the archetypal landscape,
 the flood is the moment